sergio11/covid_tweets_etl_architecture/README.md

 A microservices ETL architecture for the ingestion and analysis of Tweets about the COVID-19.

+Project developed to practice what I have learned in the Udemy course [Apache Kafka Series - Learn Apache Kafka for Beginners v2](https://www.udemy.com/course/apache-kafka/).

 ## Architecture Overview

 <img width="auto" src="./covid_tweets_etl_architecture.png" />